-General observation: People who are interested in something do their research, and only ask you something when they couldn’t find the answer themselves.
+General observation: People who are interested in something do their research, and only ask you questions when they couldn’t find the answer themselves.
 Their questions will be precise and non-obvious.
 They will not ask you things that can be found out by a 10 second Google search.

 Actionable Recommendation: Ignore people who ask lots of questions that they could have answered with a simple Google search (you can give people some leeway offline, but online – just ignore them.).
 They’re disrespecting you by implying that they think your time is worthless.
 By answering them, you are confirming their assertion.

-3) There’s a community (echo chamber) for everything:
+3) There’s a community (echo chamber) for everything

 On Twitter, there’s a community for EVERYTHING.